BemiHQ/bemi/docs/docs/postgresql/source-database.md

 ```

 If you need a public SSH Key before you know the SSH host address, just specify any address and later reach out to us to update it.

+## Static IPs

+If you restrict access to your databases by IP addresses, [contact us](mailto:hi@bemi.io).
+We will share our static IP addresses, which you can add to an allowlist, so we can connect to your Source PostgreSQL database.